What Estate Planning Documents Do I Need?

 Durable Power of Attorney

 A durable power of attorney (DPOA) is another document, like the will, that every person should have.
 In some ways, it is the most important document a person should have.
 It allows someone to act on your behalf if you are unable to, for any reason.
 Without one, if something were to happen to you, your loved one would have to obtain a statement from one or more physicians declaring your incompetence and then petition the court to become your guardian or conservator—a cumbersome process that can easily be eliminated with a valid durable power of attorney.
+The durable power of attorney lasts until death--even through a person's incapacity.

 Health Care Proxy